You know all the qualified candidates in your recruitment database inside and out.

 Our ATS + CRM enables the talent team at Hot Topic — and the other 5,000 companies that use LeverTRM — to analyze every element of their candidate experience efforts and use the data to refine how they reach out to, speak with, and address the needs of prospects.

-Using LeverTRM versus an old-school ATS is the difference between wowing a substantial number of people as they navigate their job searches and providing a bad candidate experience that leaves a bad taste in prospects’ mouths (and leads to poor word-of-mouth).
+Using LeverTRM versus an old-school ATS is the difference between wowing prospects as they navigate their job searches and providing a bad candidate experience that leaves a bad taste in their’ mouths.

-With a reconfigured CRM approach and TA tech stack, you can take full advantage of your pipeline data to enhance weak points in your recruitment model and provide a positive candidate experience for each prospect — one that yields robust ratings and rave reviews for your business at large.
+With a reconfigured CRM approach and TA tech stack, you can take full advantage of your pipeline data to improve weak areas within your recruitment model.